-Do you remember the heartbreaking scene where Captain Ri is about to cross the border towards North Korea, and Se-ri ran fast to say her goodbyes?
+Do you remember the heartbreaking scene where Captain Ri was about to cross the border towards North Korea, and Se-ri ran fast to say her goodbyes?
 Well, this scene happened in the demilitarized zone.

-The DMZ stretches for about 150 miles (240 kilometers) and generally follows latitude 38° N (the 38th parallel) from the mouth of the Han River on the west coast to a little south of the North Korean town of Kosŏng on the east coast, is the 1953 military ceasefire line.
+The DMZ stretches for about 150 miles (240 kilometers) and generally follows latitude 38° N (the 38th parallel) from the mouth of the Han River on the west coast to a little south of the North Korean town of Goseong on the east coast, is the 1953 military ceasefire line.

-Staying connected is not a problem in South Korea because there's fast WiFi available anywhere you go, like in coffee shops, shopping malls, libraries, museums, and other places.
-What's more amazing is that even on remote islands, you can connect with WiFi.
+Staying connected is not a problem in South Korea because there’s fast WiFi available anywhere you go, like in coffee shops, shopping malls, libraries, museums, and other places.
+What’s more impressive is that even on remote islands, you can connect with WiFi.

 South Korea also has breathtaking gifts from mother nature.
 In fact, it has multiple UNESCO World Heritage Sites like Tripitaka Koreana, Several Dolmen Sites, and Jeju’s volcanic island and lava-tube cave system.